top of page

 Boulder, Colorado was a nice place to go to school.

-Missouri opened the show with a nineteen-yard touchdown pass to take an early lead—a score answered immediately by way of a twenty-nine-yard Buffalo touchdown gallop to tie it at 7-7.
-Colorado's counter was re-countered by Mizzou, whose offense connected on a forty-nine-yard touchdown strike to surge back ahead by seven.
-But the scoreboard had barely flashed the new score when Colorado struck again with a high-style, sixty-eight-yard touchdown off of a wide-receiver reverse that closed the first half of competition with the game tied at fourteen a piece.
+Missouri opened the scoring with a nineteen-yard touchdown strike to take an early lead.
+Colorado countered on its ensuing drive with a 29-yard touchdown gallop to tie the score at 7-7.
+Mizzou countered the counter with a scintillating 59-yard touchdown pass that put the Tigers back up by seven.
+But the scoreboard had barely flashed the update when Colorado struck back with a 68-yard touchdown on a wide-receiver reverse that took the game to half at 14-14.

-The second-half quickly caught hold of the same live wire.
+The second-half caught hold of the same live wire:

-Colorado kicked a field goal to start the proceedings and break the tie, moving ahead, 17-14.
-But Mizzou was not ready to cede the field to the favorites, answering with a thirteen-yard touchdown run of their own to go back ahead, 21-17.
-That lead held through the end of the third quarter, but Colorado's potent offense had another response ready to start the fourth, piercing the Tigers defense with the sharp arrow of a seventy-yard touchdown shot to jump back ahead, 24-21, with thirteen minutes left to go.
+Colorado kicked a field goal to start the proceedings and moved ahead, 17-14.
+But Mizzou was not ready to cede the field and answered with a 13-yard touchdown run to go back ahead, 21-17, which held through the end of the third quarter.
+But Colorado's potent offense struck back to start the fourth, piercing the Tigers' defense with a 70-yard touchdown strike that put the Buffaloes back ahead, 24-21, with thirteen minutes to go.

 The scoring summary, in this case, did not tell the whole story.

-The Tigers stayed game in that final period, splitting the uprights on a long field goal on the very next drive to tie it up at twenty-four all.
-The teams traded punts for almost eight minutes until, with the hour beginning to grow late, the Buffaloes marshaled yet another field-goal drive to squeeze back ahead, 27-24, with just 3:41 to play.
+The Tigers stayed game in that final period, splitting the uprights on a long field goal on their next drive to tie the thing at 24-24.
+The teams then traded punts for almost eight minutes until, with the hour growing late, the Buffs marshaled a drive that ended with a field-goal to squeeze back ahead, 27-24, with just 3:41 to play.

-It was at that critical moment Mizzou daggered Colorado with what appeared to be the coup de grace, reaching the end zone on a thirty-eight-yard touchdown pass with just 2:32 left that put the Tigers ahead, 31-27.
-The Tigers had put themselves in prime position to end the Buff’s national championship campaign right there, while launching something special of their own.
+It was at that critical moment that the Tigers daggered Colorado with a 38-yard touchdown pass that put them up 31-27 with just 2:32 left to play.
+Missouri, with the way its defense had played in the fourth quarter, had put itself in prime position to end the Buff’s national championship campaign right there, while launching something special of their own.

 That was how matters stood when everything went plaid.

-The Buffaloes' offense, with their to-the-death championship pedigree, worked quickly back down the slippery field and into scoring range.
-But, trailing by four, they would need a touchdown to win the game.
+The Buffaloes' offense, with its to the death championship pedigree, worked quickly down the slippery artificial turf at Faurot Field and into scoring range.
+But, trailing by four, they needed touchdown to win the game.
+That slippery playing surface, a track condition incongruent with a hot, dry day in Missouri, is something that needs to be expanded on.

-Back in 1985 Missouri rolled out a brand of artificial surface known as Omniturf to cover their playing field.
-It already had earned a reputation as the worst surface in the Big 8 but some Saturdays, because of the carpet’s physical and chemical composition, were worse than others.
-Omniturf was optimized for damp-weather, with a heavy sand base beneath the plastic grass that would soak up water and make a strong, sticky track on wet days.
-The University of Oregon played on Omniturf for years out West and took few complaints because the climate matched the engineering.
+Back in 1985 Missouri had rolled out a brand of fake grass known as Omniturf to cover its football field.
+While it had earned a reputation as the worst playing surface in the Big 8, on some Saturdays, because of the carpet’s physical and chemical composition, it performed worse than its already low baseline.
+Omniturf had been optimized for damp-weather, with a heavy sand base beneath the plastic grass that soaked up water and created a strong, sticky track when the ground was wet.
+The University of Oregon had played on Omniturf for years in the Pacific Northwest, for example, and received few complaints because the engineering matched the autumn climate.

-But at Faurot, with the sun blasting down from high overhead, the sand would heat up, loosen, and expand underneath the already hard plastic, making it more like an asphalt parking lot dusted with loose gravel than a grass field.
-Of course, this was not really a problem so long as you did not want to plant a foot at high speeds and quickly change direction.
+But at Faurot, with the sun blazing overhead, the sand would heat up, loosen, and expand underneath the hard-plastic grass, making the field more like an asphalt parking lot dusted with loose gravel than a natural-turf field.
+Of course, this was not really a problem so long as you did not want to plant a foot at high speed and change directions.
 Fortunately for the athletes, this was a technique used only several hundred times over the course of a normal football game.

 "That field was awful," said Mike Ringgenberg, a Missouri linebacker in 1990.
 "I don’t care if you played on that field day in and day out, practiced on it, played on it.
 Your footing didn’t get any better.
 You just learned to slip and get back up."

-Colorado in particular, because of their option-heavy and misdirection-dependent offense, had to plant a foot down hard and go on almost every play.
-The Buffaloes later estimated, through watching film of the game, that no fewer than ninety-two times had one of their players been in position to make a positive contribution but instead slipped and slammed down onto the turf.
+Colorado in particular, because of its option-heavy and misdirection-dependent offense, needed its ball handlers to plant a foot hard and go on every snap.
+The Buffaloes later estimated, after watching game film, that their players had slipped and slammed down onto the turf no fewer than ninety-two times over the course of the game.

 “Maybe they should rip up this turf, the way everyone is falling down on it,” he said.
 “How frustrating is this if you’re a C.U.
 Buff?”